 Day 1 – To York

 Arrive in London or Manchester and transfer on your own to York.
 This evening, meet your Tour Manager and fellow travelers at your hotel for a brief welcome meeting followed by dinner.
 Overnight York.
 (D)

 Day 2 – Historic York

-This morning we transfer to the station for the train north to Edinburgh in First Class.
-Upon arrival we check into our hotel for a two night stay.
-That evening we are welcomed in true Scottish style, enjoying a traditional Great Scot's Dinner experience at the hotel, complete with exciting and traditional forms of entertainment.
+This afternoon we transfer to the rail station for the train north to Edinburgh.
+Upon arrival, we check into our hotel for a two-night stay.
+This evening we are welcomed in true Scottish style, enjoying a traditional Great Scot's Dinner experience at the hotel, complete with exciting and traditional forms of entertainment.
+Overnight Edinburgh.
 (B, D)

-This morning we make our way back to Fort William, where we transfer to the station for a journey on the Jacobite Steam Train* to Mallaig.
+This morning we transfer to the rail station for a journey on the Jacobite Steam Train* to Mallaig.
+Considered one of the world’s greatest rail journeys, this iconic train best recognized from the Harry Potter films showcases Scotland’s impressive sites from Ben Nevis, Britain’s highest mountain, to Loch Morar, Britain’s deepest freshwater lake.
 On arrival in Mallaig, we are free to explore before returning to Fort William by coach.
-Later this evening, we transfer to the station for our on the Scotrail service to Glasgow, where we spend the night.
-Our hotel in Glasgow is the Jury's Inn.
+Later this evening, we transfer to the train station for our journey aboard Scotrail service to Glasgow, where we spend the night.
+Overnight Glasgow.
 (B)